droundy/fac/web/index.md

 # Fac build system

-Fac is a general-purpose build system inspired by make (and scons, and tup) that utilizes ptrace to ensure that all dependences are enumerated and that all source files are added to a (git) repo.
-An important feature of fac is that it automatically fixes (rather than simply complaining about) some of these problems.
+Fac is a general-purpose build system inspired by make that utilizes ptrace to ensure that all dependences are enumerated and that all source files are added to a (git) repo.
+An important feature of fac is that it automatically handles dependencies, rather than either complaining about them or giving an incorrect build.
 Currently, fac only runs on linux systems, but on those systems it is incredibly easy to use!

 <img src="kells-fac.svg" alt="Fac"/>

 * Automatically tracks build dependencies in a way that is independent of programming language.
-You are only required to specify the minimum of dependencies for each rule, and fac works out the rest for you.
+You are only required to specify the minimum of dependencies for each rule (which is often an empty set), and fac works out the rest for you.
 If you fail to specify dependencies, fac should still build successfully if you use it repeatedly.

 * Parallel building.